Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Interview Study

-All of our interviews were semi-structured and lasted roughly one hour.
-Each interview was conducted virtually on Microsoft Teams with audio only.
+All of our interviews were semi-structured, lasting roughly one hour each.
+Interviews were conducted virtually on Microsoft Teams with audio only.
 Shortly before each interview, participants were given a copy of the consent form which contained information about the study, its design, and their rights as participants.
 Each participant verbally consented to the study over a recording and was given an anonymous demographics survey to complete.

-Participants were shown a set of prepared slides to walk through three different scenarios of assessing and communicating the performance of a regression model, one question at a time.
-Regardless of the participant's organizational role (data scientist or SME), the same questions were given during the interview.
-The slide deck used in our interviews, as well as all interview questions asked to participants are included as supplementary material.
+Participants were shown a set of prepared slides to elicit feedback on their experience assessing and communicating the performance of regression models.
+Regardless of the participant's organizational role (data scientist or SME), the same set of questions and prompts were given during the interview.
+The slide deck used in our interviews, as well as all interview questions asked to participants, are included in our supplemental and can be accessed at \url{https://github.com/TuftsVALT/ModelComm}.
+The three major topics discussed during our interviews were:

-All three of our interview scenarios began with at least one slide detailing any information required to answer the subsequent questions.
-In the first scenario, participants were asked what they would need to know about a new, ``in-development'' regression model before recommending its use in their workplace.
-During this scenario we also asked participants their preference for presentation style (single slide, in-depth, or interactive), in addition to the types of visuals and information they typically see in data science presentations.
-In the second scenario, participants were asked to discuss a real-world regression model they built, assessed, or communicated previously.
-In the last scenario, the interviewer elicited recommendations for how communication barriers could be alleviated during data science and SME collaborations.
+\begin{enumerate}[leftmargin=*,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt] \item \textbf{What would you need to know about a regression model before recommending its use?} Participants were described a hypothetical scenario in which a recently developed regression model was being presented at their workplace.
+Participants then told us what they would need to know about the model to recommend its use.
+Additionally, we asked participants their preference for presentation styles (single slide, in-depth, or interactive), as well as the types of visuals and information they typically see in similar data science presentations.

+\item \textbf{How have you assessed and communicated a regression model at work previously?} We asked participants to reflect on a regression model that had been previously introduced to their daily work.
+Once the participant had a particular model in mind, they described how its performance was assessed, communicated, and scrutinized during its development and deployment.

+\item \textbf{How could communicating a regression model's performance with \textit{data scientists} and \textit{subject matter experts} be improved?} We asked participants to describe how their future collaborators could better communicate and give feedback on the performance of regression models.
+Specifically, we asked SMEs what they would like data scientists to communicate to them regarding a model's performance, and data scientists were asked what they would like SMEs to communicate to them. \end{enumerate}